Association of Personal Injury Lawyers

 The Association of Personal Injury Lawyers (APIL) is a United Kingdom not-for-profit organisation comprising approximately 3,000 personal injury solicitors, barristers, academics and students.

 The association was founded in 1990 by a group of barristers and solicitors who wished to improve the services provided for victims of negligence.
 Its four founders are Rodger Pannone, Michael Napier CBE, John Melville Williams QC, and Simon Walton.

 Campaigns

-Rebuilding Shattered Lives is APIL's flagship campaign that aims to tackle ingrained, cynical perceptions about what the compensation really means for recipients.
-Compensation is not an award, it is carefully calculated to meet the exact needs of the injured person.
-Victims of negligence would give up any amount of money to go back to how their lives were before they were injured.
+Rebuilding Shattered Lives is APIL's flagship campaign that aims to address perceptions about compensation.

 APIL holds regular meetings with Government ministers, MPs, civil servants and opinion formers on campaigns for reform in the law, including: